Why “Based on a True Story” May be a Bad Thing for the Movies

 If you want a movie based on true events, rent a documentary.
 Although even those may misleading too.

 Sidenote: I recently rewatched City of God (think of it as the Brazilian Goodfellas) and the film uses the “based on a true story” trope as a twist ending.
 Just before the credits, and after you’ve watched over two hours of gang wars, drug dealing, and tense shootouts does the film then flippantly note that the entire thing is based on true events.
-At this point, your already engrossed in the film because it’s a story well-told without the added baggage of “being based on true events.”
+At this point, you’re already engrossed in the film because it’s a story well-told without the added baggage of “being based on true events.”
 You either buy-in to the events happening onscreen or you don’t, without the manipulation of a claim to legitimacy.
 Another good subversion of the “true story” claim is Fargo, which claims to be based on true events even though it isn’t.
 The Coen brothers simply use the claim as it was intended: to legitimize what would otherwise be a tall tale.